sirisian/ecmascript-types/decoratorreplacement.md

 > two rows exist and the others do not.

 **That reasoning is entirely about VALUE replacement, and it does not transfer.**
-Every row of the existing table replaces a runtime value — a class, a field's initial value, a getter, a `do` expression's result — and is typed by the original's type. **Syntax replacement is a different axis.** A block produces no value, but it has syntax.
+Every row of the existing table replaces a runtime value â€” a class, a field's initial value, a getter, a `do` expression's result â€” and is typed by the original's type. **Syntax replacement is a different axis.** A block produces no value, but it has syntax.